TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy config-env remove --help
+$ drtpy config-env remove --help
-usage: mxpy config-env remove [-h] ...
+usage: drtpy config-env remove [-h] ...

 Deletes an environment from the env file.
-Use `mxpy config-env switch` to move to another env.
+Use `drtpy config-env switch` to move to another env.

 options:
   -h, --help  show this help message and exit